Soumitra Sen: History

 He was born on 22 January 1958.
 He passed the High School Leaving Certificate Examination from the Don Bosco High School, Guwahati in Assam.
 Later he earned a Bachelor of Commerce degree from the Gauhati Commerce College, an affiliated college of Gauhati University.

 He also pursued a law degree (LL.B.) from the University College of Law, of the University of Calcutta.
 He would later enroll as an Advocate on 13 February 1984.
 He practiced in civil and constitutional matters in both the Original Side and Appellate Side of the High Court at Calcutta and was elevated as a permanent Judge of the High Court at Calcutta on 3 December 2003.

 Allegation

-Justice Sen has been bearing the allegation of appropriating Rs 32 lakh as a court-appointed receiver in 1993 in a lawsuit between Steel Authority of India Limited (SAIL) and Shipping Corporation of India over supply of fire bricks.
+Justice Sen has been bearing the allegation of appropriating Rs 3.2 million as a court-appointed receiver in 1993 in a lawsuit between Steel Authority of India Limited (SAIL) and Shipping Corporation of India over supply of fire bricks.

 The Chief Justice recommendation was made shortly after a three-judge inquiry committee had established Sen's misconduct in depositing the money in his personal account.
 Sen retained the money even after being appointed the High Court judge in 2003.

-It was in 2006 after HC order, he returned money.
+It was in 2006 after an HC order, that he returned the money.